Custom Post Types

 Pods example

-It is done similarly in another custom post type plugin – Pods.
-Just edit pod and then switch to Advanced Options tab.
+It is done similarly in another custom post type plugin β Pods.
+Just edit a pod and then switch to the Advanced Options tab.

-What if a post type is registered inside another plugin and you don’t want to change its code?
+Post type is registered inside another plugin, and you don’t want to change its code

-In this case filter hook register_post_type_args is here to help you.
+In this case, the filter hook register_post_type_args is here to help you.
 Example:

 add_filter( 'register_post_type_args', function( $args, $post_type ) {